 The Council anticipates that the core element of its commercial investment will be funded by capital receipts.
 However, by itself this is not sufficient to support the Council's plans regarding expectation of the level of commercial income that will be used to support the Council's revenue budget over the medium-term.
-Therefore, the Council has taken a measured risk towards using borrowing to fund some element of the Council's commercial investment, whilst also ensuring to develop the Council's place-making role at the same time.
+Therefore, the Council has taken a measured risk towards using borrowing to fund some element of the Council's place-making role at the same time.